-H. Electronics
+F. Electronics

 All electronics must be kept in students' book bags and turned off at all times.
 Phones will be collected by the teacher in the classroom and returned at the end of the day.
-Students may not use any electronics (phones, IPad, games, etc.) during the school day.
+Students may not use any electronics (phones, IPad, games, etc.) during the school day or at extended day.